Category Archives: Bereavement

 1625678_10152159195258375_5494508477144186043_n

 Last month, I attended the funeral of a co-worker’s daughter.
 She was only twenty-seven years old.
 A beautiful soul, inside and out.
-She and her mother were connected to the hip.
+She and her mother were connected by the hip.
 As a mother myself, I could only imagine the thoughts rolling around in this mother’s head, the depth of the pain in her heart, the weight of the burden upon her shoulders, and the hundreds of unanswered questions that most likely wanted to consume her.

-This week, I attended yet another funeral of the untimely death of a mother’s child.
+This week, I attended yet another funeral for the untimely death of a mother’s child.
 This son was just twenty-two years old and had even served in the military.
 He was his mother’s pride and joy: strong, handsome, charming; his whole life ahead of him.
-To witness the pain in this mother’s eyes, touched me with every fiber of my being.
+To witness the pain in this mother’s eyes touched me with every fiber of my being.

 12243055_10208686278737278_927864441355928982_n 12115456_10208686275017185_3722922376200647428_n